mikewesthad/ColumbiaStudentShowcaseGenerator/README.md

 You can download both of these via Sharepoint.
 This tools assumes that you've downloaded the SurveyName folder (e.g. if the form is called "FA20 Showcase", then go into "Apps" then "Microsoft Forms" and download & unzip "FA20 Showcase") and the associated excel file.
 Once you've downloaded them:

 1. Place them into a folder within this project, e.g. a "Form Export" folder.
-2. Convert the excel file to a CSV and clean up anything (e.g. typos in submitted links).
+2. Convert the excel file to a CSV and clean up anything (e.g. typos in submitted links or deleting duplicate submissions).

-For internal reference, the forms we've used so far are stored under a private group and can be found [here](https://www.office.com/launch/forms/groupforms?auth=2&groupId=b18f8157-a718-4790-8d8a-d3ed505aa712).

 ### Running the Tool

 With the data in place locally, you can run the tool.
 This will generate an output folder (defaults to a folder named "out") with: optimized images, a local-test.html file for testing, and a wordpress-post.html file for copy & pasting into WordPress.

 1. Configure the command line arguments passed to the "start" command within the "package.json".
 This is how the CLI knows where your csv file is, where the images are, etc. You can run `npm run help` for more information on the command line arguments (see help info below).
+Alternatively, you can run the CLI via `npm run ts-node`.
+(Pass command line arguments like this: `npm run ts-node -- --path "./Form Export"`.
-2. Run the node script to generate the optimized image and WordPress post HTML by opening a terminal window and running `npm run start`.
+2. Run the CLI command to generate the optimized images and WordPress post HTML by opening a terminal window and running `npm run start`.
 This may generate warnings about broken links, duplicate work, etc. It's okay to ignore duplicate work warnings, but the rest should be investigated and fixed.
 3. Test the generated HTML (local-test.html) in a local browser to verify images/links/etc. are working.

 Help info for command line arguments: